kusumy/Exploratory-Project/README.rst

 **Report**

-Report on the math and comparison of the the three algorithms on the artifical dataset.
+Report on the math and comparison of the three algorithms on the artifical dataset.
 It can be found in ``Report.pdf``.